tonyxty/FreeCell.hs/README.md

 [FreeCell]: https://en.wikipedia.org/wiki/FreeCell

-This project is an attempt to learn practical Haskell.
-I know nothing about software engineering in Haskell (or in general), so please point out wherever I deviated from best / established practices in issues / pull requests.

 ### Command format

 Each column is labeled by a number `1`---`8`.
 The cells are labeled by `c1`---`c4` and the foundation is labeled by `f`.
 To move card(s), just type